mageplaza/magento-2-smtp/README.md

 ### Test email

-This feature allows admin test the **SMTP settings** and make sure it works for current store.
+This feature allows admin test the [SMTP](https://github.com/magento-2/smtp) Settings and make sure it works for current store.

 ## Full features of the SMTP Extension for Magento 2